All About Birthstones

 November’s birthstones are topaz and citrine.

-While Topaz is available in an array of colors, yellow or orange is the color most commonly associated with the stone as a birthstone.
+While topaz is available in an array of colors, yellow or orange is the color most commonly associated with the stone as a birthstone.
 Blue topaz is also an enduring favorite.
 Topaz is an aluminum silicate and is the hardest of the silicate minerals.
-Topaz comes from the old Greek name for a small island in the Red Sea, Topzios (now Zabargad / St. John’s Island.
-The island never actually produced Topaz but once was the source of Peridot, which has been confused with Topaz in the past before modern mineralogy reclassified it.
+Topaz comes from the old Greek name for a small island in the Red Sea, Topzios.
+The island never actually produced topaz but once was the source of peridot, which has been confused with Topaz in the past before modern mineralogy reclassified it.
 Topaz is said to balance the emotions and provide protection against greed.
 It is also the symbol of friendship, love and affection.

 December birthday turquoise jewelryDecember

-There are three birthstones for December: Turquoise, Zircon and Tanzanite.
+There are three birthstones for December: turquoise, zircon and tanzanite.
 Some sources also list blue topaz as an option for December.
-White these stones come in a variety of colors, but most common for each is blue.
+White these stones come in a variety of colors, the most common for each is blue.

 Tanzanite was discovered in Tanzania in the late 1960s and, as yet, has only been found in this region.
 It was named by Tiffany & Co. after the country in which it was discovered.
-Tanzanite may be blue or purple, but stones that are medium-dark in tone with a rich, vivid saturation and violet blue shade are the most highly prized and expensive of these gemstones.
+Tanzanite may be blue or purple, but stones that are medium-dark in tone with a rich, vivid saturation and violet blue shade are the most highly prized and expensive.
 Tanzanite was added to the modern birthstone list in 2002.

 Turquoise is one of the oldest known gemstones.
 Its name comes from the thirteenth century French meaning “Turkish stone.”
 Turquoise stones vary in color depending on where they are mined.
 Experts can often look at a turquoise stone and identify the mine where they have been harvested.
 Real turquoise is becoming increasingly rare; many mines have closed.
 Other stones such as howlite are often dyed and passed off as turquoise.
 This is known as reconstituted or chalk turquoise.
 Avoid it.
 Natural turquoise is fairly soft.
 Most natural turquoise used for jewelry is stabilized.